 Bone Health Program

-Lurie Children’s Bone Health Program is the only comprehensive, multidisciplinary pediatric bone health program in a free-standing, children’s hospital in Illinois.
-Our Bone Health Program evaluates and treats children and adolescents who have or are at risk of having bone problems.
-Because bone disorders, such as multiple fractures and juvenile osteoporosis, can harm a child’s healthy skeletal development, mobility, appearance and self-esteem, we recognize the importance of caring for these disorders early on in a child’s life.
+Lurie Children’s Bone Health Program is the only comprehensive, multidisciplinary pediatric bone health program in a free-standing children’s hospital in Illinois.
+Our Bone Health Program aims to provide high quality, comprehensive, compassionate, family-centered care to patients with bone disease using a multidisciplinary approach.
+We aim to serve children with a wide range of bone disorders, including healthy children with fractures, children with genetic and/or metabolic bone disease, and children with bone complications from another underlying disease or its treatment.
+Bone disorders such as multiple fractures and juvenile osteoporosis can harm a child’s healthy skeletal development, mobility, appearance, and self-esteem, and we recognize the importance of caring for these disorders early in a child’s life.

-Our Bone Health Program treats children and adolescents with the following health issues:
+Our Bone Health Program treats children and adolescents with health issues related to the following:

 - Bone mineral density and bone mass

 - Bone fracture

 - Bone deformity

 Our goal is to help children have the best possible skeletal growth and bone quality.
 This is especially important in the first two decades of life when bone growth and formation are rapid.
 Our patient outcomes include: